Frequently Asked Questions

 Do you accept insurance?

-- Yes.
+- The short answer is yes, some.
 We accept Blue Shield, United Health, VA, and DOL health plans.
 Please check with your specific plan to see if you have acupuncture coverage.
 Not all services that we provide are covered by insurance (Postural evaluation, cupping, DCT, etc.).
 If those services are provided (depending on agreement) you will be responsible to cover those charges.
 We do also offer super bills with current ICD-10 coding for you to submit to your insurance carrier which in most cases provides you with benefits.

 How much does this cost?